Protein Pancake Breakfast Sandwiches (Gluten-Free)

 An open-face, gluten-free protein pancake sandwich with oat flour and filled with cream cheese and berries.

-Protein pancake sandwiches are fluffy gluten-free oat flour pancakes made with Greek yogurt, maple syrup, and psyllium husk, designed to be sturdy enough for sandwich fillings like berries and cream cheese, eggs, turkey bacon, or cheese while staying light and tender.
-Two pancakes have about 12 grams of protein, making them a great make-ahead breakfast for busy mornings.
+These pancakes are designed to be sturdy enough for sandwich fillings like berries and cream cheese, eggs, turkey bacon, or cheese while staying light and tender.
+Two pancakes have about 12 grams of protein, making them a great make-ahead breakfast option for busy mornings.

 The maple syrup is mixed into the batter, so you get that classic flavor without sticky hands.
 My teenager called me “brilliant” the first time I made them—so now they’re a regular in our freezer stash for grab-and-go breakfasts.
 You can literally fill them with your favorite sandwich fillings and slide them into a sandwich bag to enjoy later without any drippy syrup.

-• High-protein without protein powder: Greek yogurt naturally boosts protein content to 8g per pancake while keeping them light and fluffy.
+• High protein without powders: Greek yogurt and eggs boost protein naturally while keeping the pancakes light and fluffy.

 All the ingredients you need to make gluten-free protein pancake sandwiches with oat flour.